 Reports contain the following metrics:

 A pageview is an instance of content being loaded as a user clicks through to it.
 During a session, users usually perform multiple pageviews.
-In the tables, the pageview dynamics are displayed on a special graph.
+The pageview dynamics are displayed on a special graph in tables.

 A user is an internet user who visited your website during a specific period of time.

 Yandex.Metrica tracks users by anonymous browser IDs that are saved as cookies.
 The IDs let Yandex.Metrica distinguish between different users.